 Health care is a dynamic, changing part of our society, and dietetics, as an integral component of the health care system, is a changing profession.
 One of the important changes that have taken place in the last few years is the growing importance of prevention and not just treatment of disease.
 There is an amazing growth of outpatient clinics, public health agencies, and health education programs aimed at prevention of disease and promotion of general “good health.”

 There is, therefore, a growing need to provide comprehensive nutritional care for communities.
 Nutritional care that continues over time, after a patient has been released from the hospital; nutritional care that is close at hand; nutritional care of a general nature aimed at large population groups; and nutritional care provided by a dietitian who can bring personal support and science-based expertise to bear on nutritional problems.

 The curriculum of the Viterbo Dietetic Internship combines knowledge and skills of both the hospital and community dietitian to meet societal demands for comprehensive nutritional care.
 A graduate of the program is a professional member of the health care team, and as a professional person has been trained to make decisions based upon a body of current scientific knowledge and acquired skills.

 Intern Mission Statement

 The Viterbo University Dietetic Internship provides supervised practice experiences aligned with the Accreditation Council for Education in Nutrition and Dietetics' Standards of Education to those who have completed didactic program requirements.
-The Program prepares students to be registered dietitians who serve as faithful and ethical leaders in the community.
+The Program prepares students to be entry-level registered dietitian nutritionists who serve as faithful and ethical leaders in the community.